Sls0n/Serenscape/README.md

 # Serenscape

-Combination of the words "serenity" & "soundscape" - Serenscape is a webapp that allows you to indulge in the serene soundscape and immerse yourself in a state of pure tranquility.
-Let your imagination transcend reality by creating your own soundscape, or by choosing from a selection of existing soundscapes.
+Combined from the words "serenity" & "soundscape" - Serenscape is a webapp that allows you to indulge in the serene soundscapes and immerse yourself to a world of pure tranquility.
+Feel the nature's melodic harmony and let your imagination transcend reality.

 ## Features